debops/debops/docs/ansible/roles/apt/defaults-detailed.rst

 Provide credentials for a private APT repository, with password stored in the :file:`secret/` directory managed by the :ref:`debops.secret` role.
-The APT repository is managed by the :ref:`debops.reprepro` role which uses the :ref:`debops.nginx` role to manage the authentication credentials.
+The APT repository is managed by the ``debops.reprepro`` role which uses the :ref:`debops.nginx` role to manage the authentication credentials.

 .. code-block:: yaml